 Zoe Frost, owner of Junebug and Darlin, specializes in making unique framed cross stitches and modern cross stitch kits.
 The kits provide crafters with the tools to create heirloom quality subversive crafts by providing all of the supplies needed- from first stitch to frame.
 Each finished piece and kit is designed by the owner, combining nature, queerness and political justice.

 Workshop: Cross Stitch Embroidery Workshop

 Callie McAuliffe is a native Portlander who found her love of arts and crafts at an early age.
 After briefly experimenting with many mediums such as acrylic painting, block printing, and watercolors, she finally found her favorite creative outlets.
-Artist and creator behind Designs Da Lúa, she specializes in paper quilling, pyrography, and string art.
+Artist and creator behind Callie MacDesigns, with a focus on all things wooden and woven.
 Callie loves bright colors and drawing inspiration from the beauty of the Pacific Northwest.
 She has been teaching classes since 2018, and when not teaching arts and crafts, she is teaching students life skills as a school counselor.
 Craft nights and crafternoons are some of Callie’s favorite things, especially when they bring makers together!

 Matt Sorenson is the owner/designer of Electric Goods Company, which he founded in 2012.
 His lamps are available via the ECG website & an Etsy shop, as well as retail stores around Portland.
 Customers of his work range from interior designers purchasing for large hotels, to individuals looking for a light to illuminate their nightstand or workspace.
 As a fan of industrial & modern design, Matt looks to incorporate raw texture & clean lines into his lamps.
 Matt lives in Portland, where he also earns a living as a social worker.